New Book · Coming September 2026

 There's a reason the Evening Habit is built around what happens before bed — and it's older than any productivity system.

 In the creation account, each day begins in the evening: "There was evening, and there was morning — the first day."
 The Jewish tradition has always understood this: the day begins at sundown.
-Rest comes first.
-Then the morning.
+The evening isn't the end of the day — it's the beginning of the next one.
+What you do in the darkness shapes the morning that follows.

 "There was evening, and there was morning — the first day."